conradakunga/Blog/_posts/2022-04-18-what-amazon-aws-means-for-ict-in-kenya.md

 ![](../images/2022/04/cloud.png)

+I expect Amazon to constitute a local office and set a team on the ground to take advantage of the following:

 # Local Traffic

-By virtue of setting up in Kenya, I would expect Amazon to peer with other providers of connectivity in Kenya, resulting in cheap, fast bandwidth.
+By virtue of setting up in Kenya, I would expect Amazon to peer with other providers of connectivity in Kenya, resulting in **cheap, fast bandwidth**.

 This means that for all intents and purposes applications deployed in the Kenya AWS zone will be **local traffic**.

-I expect Amazon to constitute a local office and set a team on the ground to do the following:

 1. Convince a multitude of industries with legacy, new and hybrid systems to take up the very low hanging fruit of doing **backups** to Amazon.
 They can literally knock on every door of a corporate and close backup solutions almost immediately.
 2. Convince a multitude of industries, again with legacy  new and hybrid systems to take up AWS for **redundancy & high availability**.
 Again this is a low hanging fruit - you can't argue with having your current environment virtualized (legacy) or deployed redundantly (either as containers or as PAAS (platform as a service) or SAAS (software as a service)).